Karen A. Kopecky

 Abstract:

-A model with leisure production and endogenous retirement is used to explain the declining labor-force participation rates of elderly males.
-Using the Health and Retirement Study, the model is calibrated to cross-sectional data on the labor-force participation rates of elderly US males by age and their average drop in market consumption in the year 2000.
-Running the calibrated model for the period 1850 to 2000, a prediction of the evolution of the cross-section is obtained and compared with data.
-The model is able to predict both the increase in retirement since 1850 and the observed drop in market consumption at the moment of retirement.
+A model with leisure production and endogenous retirement is used to explain the declining labor force participation rates of elderly males.
+The model is calibrated to cross-sectional data on the labor force participation rates of elderly US males by age, their median drop in market consumption and leisure good expenditure share in the year 2000.
+Running the calibrated model for the period 1850 to 2000, a prediction of the evolution of the cross-section is obtained.
+The model is able to predict more than 87 percent of the increase in retirement of men over 65.
 The increase in retirement is driven by rising real wages and a falling price of leisure goods over time.

 previously Suburbanization and the Automobile.